 It’s close, between Luminar and DxO.
 I use DxO software for my landscape photography so I paid full price (and was very happy with what I got).
 DxO create excellent software, the Nik Collection is legendary, chiefly for Silver Efex Pro, PhotoLab 4 is generally accepted as the best RAW processing software around and Viewpoint is wizardry of the first order.
 I’m a big fan.

-DxO have a superb offer, up to 50% off all their software and it lasts until 30 November.
+DxO has a superb offer, up to 50% off all their software and it lasts until 30 November.
 This includes the legendary Nik Collection, Photolab 4 Elite edition, Filmpack and Viewpoint.
 Seriously, this represents excellent value.
 The photo at the top of the page was processed with DxO Photolab.
 Check out my review here.

 In other news, watch out for my YouTube tutorials on DxO software – should be out before Christmas.
-We’ll be reviewing Luminar AI when it is released, no news on the exact date yet, but I’m interested in what they are doing over at Skylum, it could be a game changer..
+We’ll be reviewing Luminar AI when it is released, no news on the exact date yet, but I’m interested in what they are doing over at Skylum, it could be a game-changer..